Electronic Data Transfer – EDT

 EDT Supports:

-• Send availability schedules (MEL) to NGE.
+• Send availability schedules (MEL) to NESO.

-• Submit ETR and Remit data to the NGE MODIS system.
+• Submit Remit data to Elexon.

 For larger participants, a fixed MPLS line (and backup line) is required for EDT.
 The EDL circuit is the responsibility of the participant and significant lead times of over six months are to be expected for its installation (by Vodafone).
 Enegen provides a hosted service for EDT with its Genstar4 software which includes pre-installed EDL and EDT lines.